Shapy-Sees/iroh/iroh/README.md

 # Iroh Home Management System

 A sophisticated home automation system providing phone-based control through DTMF commands and voice recognition.
 Iroh aims to be both wise in its decisions and helpful in its interactions.

 ## Overview

 Iroh turns your analog phone line into a smart home control interface by interpreting DTMF tones (phone button presses) and voice commands.
-It connects to a DAHDI Phone API service to interact with telephone hardware, providing immediate timer creation, home automation control, and voice command processing.
+It connects to a Phone API service to interact with telephone hardware, providing immediate timer creation, home automation control, and voice command processing.

 ## Features